Iowa's Supreme Court Hears Dispute Over $75 Speeding Ticket

 A dispute over a $75 speeding ticket has climbed through the levels of Iowa's court system, reaching the lofty heights of the Iowa Supreme Court for oral arguments.

-Marla Leaf got a speeding ticket because a camera allegedly caught her driving 68 mph in a 55 mph zone on an interstate freeway through the city of Cedar Rapids in February 2015.
+Marla Leaf got a speeding ticket because a camera allegedly caught her driving 68 mph in a 55-mph zone on an interstate freeway through the city of Cedar Rapids in February 2015.

 It's not typical for the state's top court to hear small-claims cases.
-In her case against the city of Cedar Rapids, Leaf argues that the her constitutional rights and state law were violated because the city delegated police powers to a private company that maintains the speed cameras.
+But in her case against the city of Cedar Rapids, Leaf argues that her constitutional rights and state law were violated because the city delegated police powers to the private company that maintains the speed cameras.

 Opponents of automated traffic enforcement may view such cameras as "unduly intrusive, unfair and simply amounting to sophisticated speed traps designed to raise funds for cash-strapped municipalities by ensnaring unsuspected car owners in a municipal bureaucracy under the circumstances where most busy people find it preferable to shut up and pay rather than to scream and to fight," Leaf's attorney, James Larew, told the justices on Wednesday.